kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 # Developing Kedro projects on Databricks using notebooks

-This guide demonstrates a workflow for developing Kedro projects on Databricks using only Databricks notebooks and Repos.
+This guide demonstrates a workflow for developing Kedro projects on Databricks using only a Databricks Repo and notebooks.
 The approach explained on this page enables you to develop and test your Kedro projects entirely within the Databricks workspace.

-This method of developing a Kedro project for use on Databricks is ideal for developers who prefer developing their projects in notebooks and do not use an IDE and avoids the overhead of setting up and syncing a local environment with Databricks.
-If you normally develop your projects in an IDE, consider following the [guide for developing a Kedro project for Databricks using your local environment](./databricks_ide_development_workflow.md).
+This method of developing a Kedro project for use on Databricks is ideal for developers who prefer developing their projects in notebooks rather than an in an IDE.
+It also avoids the overhead of setting up and syncing a local environment with Databricks.
+If you want to take advantage of the powerful features of an IDE to develop your project, consider following the [guide for developing a Kedro project for Databricks using your local environment](./databricks_ide_development_workflow.md).

 ## What this page covers

-This tutorial introduces a project development workflow on Databricks using only the Databricks workspace.
+This tutorial introduces a project development workflow for Kedro projects using only the Databricks workspace.
 The main steps in this workflow are:

 - [Create a new Kedro project using the `databricks-iris` starter.](#create-a-new-kedro-project)
 - [Create a Databricks notebook to run your project.](#create-a-new-databricks-notebook)